CodeChd/CodeChd/README.md

-* 🏫 Currently in _4th year A.Y.
-2022-2023_.
+🏫 I'm currently in my 4th year of studies for the academic year 2022-2023.
-* 🔭 Looking forward to Contribute to Open Source projects.
+🌐 I'm excited to contribute to open-source projects and gain valuable experience.
-* 🥅 2023 Goals: To solidify my skills in Full Stack Development
+🥅 My goal for 2023 is to solidify my skills in full-stack development.
-* 😻 I love building things on the web while drinking coffee
+😻 I love building things on the web while enjoying a cup of coffee.

 </div>

 ### Connect with me: